KelvinLopes/tasksapp/README.md

 Use estrutura JSON no Insomnia

-**Método POST** - Request name example: Cria uma nova tarefa no projeto
+**Método POST** - Nome da requisição: Cria uma nova tarefa no projeto

 *No corpo da requisição use: